Cat and Dog Fleas

 Unless you keep your pet inside and away from other animals, it may be next to impossible to prevent an infestation.
 Protect your pet from fleas by reducing flea breeding areas.
 Popular pet visiting places, especially bedding, can become infested easily.
 Limit the pet to specific areas and wash these areas often.
 Vacuuming removes eggs, larvae and adults, thereby reducing flea numbers.
 In order to avoid reinfestation, be sure to destroy the vacuum bag when finished.
 Steam cleaning carpets and furniture will also limit flea populations.
 Grooming pets is one of the easiest and safest ways to control fleas.
 Combing pets with a fine-toothed flea comb is very effective in removing flea eggs and adults.
 Concentrate on the areas around the head and neck of the pet because this is where a greater percentage of fleas gather.
 Fleas caught in the comb can be placed in soapy water.

-We suggest a commercially registered insecticide Spray application to exterminate Fleas.
+The application of commercially registered insecticide Spray to exterminate Fleas.

-When the Fleas comes into contact with the treated surfaces, it gets the insecticide on parts of its body and gradually the pesticide reaches the pest’s nesting environment.
-The Fleas expire after some time having been affected by the presence of the active ingredient of the insecticide in the pest’s biological system and also the nesting environment.
+When the Fleas comes into contact with the treated surfaces, the pest gets the insecticide on parts of its body, as well, gradually the pesticide reaches into and invades the pest’s nesting environment.
+The Fleas expire after some time having been affected by the presence of the active ingredient of the insecticide in the Fleas’s physiology.

 Impacts a RANGE of Pests.